 Furthermore, our most prevalent societal ill, the pandemic spread of escalating violence and conflict, coupled with instability in the world financial system, underscore the need to concentrate our energies on building both America’s and the world’s future leaders to cope with and transform these multi-faceted issues.
 It is essential we create enduring models which accelerate this global process, if we are to safeguard the ideals of equality, freedom, justice, liberty and self-determination – the fundamental bedrock of democracy.

 Our current educational system lacks the energy, substance and focus to prepare young people to understand and navigate these complex challenges.
-High-stakes testing and over-reliance on test scores as measures of learning deprive young people of invigorating and inspirational academic experiences that value critical thinking, creativity, humanism, and cross-cultural competence.
-With growing concerns related to social development, environmental sustainability, healthcare, and numerous other human growth indicators, it is of paramount importance to shape global thinkers and activists who will be the source of innovative solutions benefitting us all.
+High-stakes testing and over-reliance on test scores as measures of learning, deprive young people of invigorating and inspirational academic experiences that value critical thinking, creativity, humanism, and cross-cultural competence.
+With growing concerns related to human rights, social development, environmental sustainability, healthcare, and numerous other human growth indicators, it is of paramount importance to shape global thinkers and activists who will be the source of innovative solutions benefitting and healing us all.

 Two vital areas help bridge the disciplines required for global leadership.

-Everyone remains painfully aware that both our education and arts programs are underfunded due to the interlocking realities of the United States’ and world economy.
-To reclaim and regain our leadership role, and build our future success in an environment of competition and confrontation, we must create a novel educational paradigm, an actual educational movement, which integrates the best of America with the brilliance of our world in a new partnership for global learning and leadership.
+Everyone remains painfully aware that both our education and arts programs are deeply flawed, lack vision, fall short of addressing 21st century issues and are underfunded due to the interlocking realities of the United States’ and world economy.
+To reclaim and regain our leadership role, and build our future success in an environment of competition and confrontation, we must create a novel educational paradigm infused with arts and humanism, an actual educational movement, which integrates the best of America with the brilliance of our world in a new partnership for global learning and leadership.